MehulGoel1/mehul.github.io/_posts/2024-04-19-To smile or not to smile.md

 ---
 layout: post
-title: "To Smile Or Not To Smile"
+title: "To Smile Or Not To Smile.
+If smiling, to show or not to show"
 description: "bio"
 category: musing
 ---